 Sustained alcohol abuse alters both the functioning and the chemistry of your brain.
 The longer this abuse continues, the more pronounced and severe these changes become.

 If you stop drinking alcohol after a period of abuse, your brain will not function the way it used to.
 Resultantly, you can expect cravings when your body enters alcohol withdrawal.
 Withdrawal is not only uncomfortable and painful, but in some cases can even be fatal.
+That said, there are addiction treatment services, like those offered at The District Recovery Community that can provide clients with evidence-based addiction treatment as well as sober living facilities to help them stay committed to their sobriety.
+But, before looking at that, let’s better understand this MAT.

 What is Campral, then, and why is it used as part of medication-assisted treatment (MAT)?